janEntikan/panda3d-docs/programming/collision-detection/collision-bitmasks.rst

       node_path.set_collide_mask(new_mask, bits_to_change, node_type);

-The parameter newMask specifies the new mask to apply.
-The remaining parameters are optional; if they are omitted, then every node at nodePath level and below is assigned newMask as the new into collide mask.
-However, if bitsToChange is specified, it represents the set of bits that are to be changed from the original; bits that are 0 in bitsToChange will not be modified at each node level.
-If nodeType is specified, it should be a TypeHandle that represents the type of node that will be modified, e.g.
+The parameter new_mask specifies the new mask to apply.
+The remaining parameters are optional; if they are omitted, then every node at node_path level and below is assigned new_mask as the new into collide mask.
+However, if bits_to_change is specified, it represents the set of bits that are to be changed from the original; bits that are 0 in bits_to_change will not be modified at each node level.
+If node_type is specified, it should be a TypeHandle that represents the type of node that will be modified, e.g.
 :meth:`.CollisionNode.get_class_type()` to affect only CollisionNodes.